-I was interested in a group that is part of the institutional knowledge but also excluded from me.
+I was interested in a group that is part of the institutional knowledge, but also excluded.
 I chose to work with the gardeners.
 The gardeners worked there for 10 years of the institutions life.
 They are experts on many different techniques and kind of more pretty industrial techniques of gardening.

-But at the same time many of them never walk into the galleries.
-And about 40% of them are illiterate.
-But they had knowledge — social knowledge.
-Some of them were like family members, and the historical knowledge about what was in this area before Inhotim, and of course the knowledge about their botanical collection was just outrageous.
+At the same time, many of them never walk into the galleries.
+And about 40 percent of them are illiterate.
+But they have knowledge — social knowledge.
+Some of them are like family members possessing historical knowledge about what was in this area before Inhotim.
+And, of course, their knowledge about the botanical collection is incredible.

 What do you think is needed for social change?

-There are two elements.
-First, again, if you look at the museum as site or as arena, museums are obviously heavy institutions.
-If they want even to introduce a new app, right, instead of the audio guide, they would — you know how it is.
-Hire a company, conduct research, spend two years in development and sometimes I kind of look at this like where are the artists in this story?
-I feel like artists can be agents of change.
+If you look at the museum as site or as arena, museums are obviously heavy institutions.
+If they want to introduce a new app… instead of the audio guide, they would hire a company, conduct research, and spend two years in development.
+Sometimes I look at this and think where are the artists in this story?
+Artists can be agents of change.

 See here for Ofri Cnaani’s other work: Command & Duplicate.

-Born in Israel in 1975, Cnaani has exhibited and performed at the Metropolitan Museum of Art,PS1/MoMA, BMW Guggenheim Lab, USC Fisher Museum of Art, Twister, Network of Lombardy Contemporary Art Museums, Moscow Bienniale, Kunsthalle Wien, and Arnolfini.
+Born in Israel in 1975, Ofri has exhibited and performed at the Metropolitan Museum of Art,PS1/MoMA, BMW Guggenheim Lab, USC Fisher Museum of Art, Moscow Bienniale, Kunsthalle Wien, and Arnolfini.